 Experiencing the Magic of Salzburg in Winter

 Take a sojourn in Salzburg at any time of the year and you’re in for a treat.
-But to truly see the city come into its fairytale finest, visiting Salzburg in the winter is a must.
+But to truly see the city at its fairytale finest, visiting Salzburg in the winter is a must.

 An Austrian city most famous for its associations with Mozart and the movie ‘The Sound of Music’, its history has been lovingly preserved, and many of the main attractions are still centred around its illustrious past.